thenewvu/SublimeReviewMyself/README.md

 To list todos in a file or a folder in side bar:

-	Right click on the file or the folder => choose ReviewMyself
+	Right click on the file or the folder, then choose ReviewMyself

 To list todos in the current Sublime Text project: